๐ŸงฌBioinformatics

 UniProt

-• Functional annotations include enzyme activity, subcellular localization, post-translational modifications, and disease associations
+• Functional annotations cover enzyme activity, subcellular localization, post-translational modifications, and disease associations

-• Cross-references extensively to PDB for structures, GO for ontology terms, and pathway databases—making it a hub for protein-centric research
+• Cross-references extensively to PDB for structures, Gene Ontology (GO) for standardized function terms, and pathway databases like Reactome and KEGG, making it a hub for protein-centric research

-Compare: RefSeq vs. UniProt—both are curated, but RefSeq focuses on nucleotide sequences and genomic context while UniProt emphasizes protein function and biological annotation.
-If an FRQ asks about identifying a gene's genomic location, use RefSeq; for understanding what the protein does, use UniProt.
+Compare: RefSeq vs. UniProt: both are curated, but RefSeq focuses on nucleotide sequences and genomic context while UniProt emphasizes protein function and biological annotation.
+If a question asks about identifying a gene's genomic location, use RefSeq.
+For understanding what the protein does, use UniProt.

 Genome Browsers: Visualization and Integration

-These platforms don't just store data—they display genomic information in spatial context, allowing you to see how genes, regulatory elements, and variations relate to chromosomal position.
+These platforms don't just store data.
+They display genomic information in spatial context, letting you see how genes, regulatory elements, and variations relate to chromosomal position.
 The key skill is knowing which browser offers the annotations you need.

 Ensembl

-• Vertebrate and model organism focus—provides comprehensive gene models, orthology predictions, and variation data for ~200 species
+• Vertebrate and model organism focus, providing comprehensive gene models, orthology predictions, and variation data for roughly 200 species

 • Integrates multiple data types including gene predictions, regulatory features, and comparative genomics alignments in a single interface

-• BioMart tool enables bulk data downloads and complex queries across datasets—critical for large-scale computational analyses
+• The BioMart tool enables bulk data downloads and complex queries across datasets, which is critical for large-scale computational analyses where you need to pull data programmatically rather than clicking through a browser

 UCSC Genome Browser

-• Track-based visualization system—excels at displaying diverse annotation types (genes, conservation, epigenomics) as layered horizontal tracks
+• Track-based visualization system that excels at displaying diverse annotation types (genes, conservation scores, epigenomic marks) as layered horizontal tracks

-• Extensive human and mouse annotations including ENCODE regulatory data, making it preferred for human disease research
+• Offers extensive human and mouse annotations including ENCODE regulatory data, making it a go-to for human disease and regulatory genomics research

-• Custom track uploads allow researchers to overlay their own data onto reference annotations for direct comparison
+• Supports custom track uploads, so researchers can overlay their own experimental data onto reference annotations for direct visual comparison

-Compare: Ensembl vs. UCSC Genome Browser—both visualize genomes, but Ensembl offers stronger comparative genomics and orthology tools while UCSC provides more human regulatory annotations and flexible track customization.
-Know that both access similar underlying data but present it differently.
+Compare: Ensembl vs. UCSC Genome Browser: both visualize genomes and access similar underlying data, but Ensembl offers stronger comparative genomics and orthology tools while UCSC provides more human regulatory annotations and flexible track customization.
+Pick based on what your analysis needs.

 Variation Databases: Cataloging Genetic Diversity

 Understanding genetic variation requires specialized repositories that document what varies, where it occurs, and how frequently.
-These databases support population genetics, GWAS studies, and clinical variant interpretation.
+These databases support population genetics, genome-wide association studies (GWAS), and clinical variant interpretation.

 dbSNP

-• Population frequency data from projects like 1000 Genomes helps distinguish rare variants from common polymorphisms
+• Includes population frequency data from projects like the 1000 Genomes Project and gnomAD, helping you distinguish rare variants from common polymorphisms

-• Clinical significance annotations link variants to phenotypes, though ClinVar provides more detailed pathogenicity assessments
+• Contains clinical significance annotations linking variants to phenotypes, though ClinVar (a separate NCBI database) provides more detailed and regularly updated pathogenicity assessments for clinical use

-Compare: dbSNP vs. UniProt variant annotations—dbSNP catalogs genomic position and population frequency of variants, while UniProt documents functional consequences at the protein level.
-Use dbSNP to find variants in a region; use UniProt to understand how a specific variant affects protein function.
+Compare: dbSNP vs. UniProt variant annotations: dbSNP catalogs genomic position and population frequency of variants, while UniProt documents functional consequences at the protein level.
+Use dbSNP to find what variants exist in a genomic region; use UniProt to understand how a specific variant affects protein function.

 Structural and Functional Data: Beyond Sequence